asuleigh/NoteTaker/README.md

 -If not using Heroku link and wanting to deploy on local port: Open terminal, npm i and npm install all dependencies listed in app files, use "npm start server.js" to start the server listening on port 3000.

 ii: USAGE -Layout is as it appears and is responsive.
 Input a title for a note with accompanying content and save it to the list on the left of the page.
+Click the note in the list to bring it back up on the right.
 Use the trash can icons to delete the notes.

 iii: CREDITS -https://w3schools.com